Changes in Crane Operator Standards

 Certified Overhead Crane Prep Training Course

-Our Overhead Crane Safety Training Course adheres with OSHA standards, and our online version meets OSHA’s requirement for classroom instruction.
+Our Overhead Crane Safety Training Course adheres with OSHA Requirements, and our online version meets OSHA’s requirement for classroom instruction.
 This course’s objectives are to assist employees in the following areas:

 - Understand the significance of pre-shift inspections and how to properly conduct them.